Piano Concerto No. 2 (Bartók): Composition

 Even so, the Second Concerto is notorious for its difficulty.
 András Schiff said, "For the piano player, it's a finger-breaking piece.
 [It] is probably the single most difficult piece that I have ever played, and I usually end up with a keyboard covered by blood."
 Stephen Kovacevich also declared that it was the most technically demanding piece he had ever played and that he nearly paralyzed his hands while preparing the piece.

 The concerto was dated 1930/1931, but not premiered until 23 January 1933 in Frankfurt.
-The Frankfurt Radio Symphony Orchestra was conducted by Hans Rosbaud with Bartók as the soloist.
+The Frankfurt Radio Symphony was conducted by Hans Rosbaud with Bartók as the soloist.
 The first performance in Hungary was later that same year, conducted by Otto Klemperer with Louis Kentner playing the piano at Bartók's request.

 Bartók himself played the work at a BBC Symphony Concert in the Queen's Hall on 8 November 1933, with the BBC Symphony Orchestra conducted by Adrian Boult.
-The concert was broadcast live and described in Radio Times as the first performance in England (Radio Times, 3 November 1933, p.
-356).
+The concert was broadcast live and described in Radio Times as the first performance in England.
 Bartók played it again at the Proms in London under Sir Henry Wood on 7 January 1936, an initiative of the BBC music producer Edward Clark.

+On 18 April 1934 he played it in Konserthuset with the Royal Stockholm Philharmonic Orchestra under Vàclav Talich.

 The first performance in the United States was given in Chicago on 2 March 1939, with Storm Bull as soloist and the Chicago Symphony Orchestra conducted by Frederick Stock.
+The New York premiere was given at Carnegie Hall in 1947, with Andor Foldes as soloist and the National Orchestral Association conducted by Léon Barzin.
 The French premiere was given in 1945 by Yvonne Loriod, who had learnt it in only eight days.